SeleniumHQ/www.seleniumhq.org/src/main/rst/02_selenium_ide.rst

 and displaying the test case.
 The default is HTML.

 If you will be using Selenium-RC to run your test cases, this feature is used to translate your test case into a programming language.
-Select the language, i.e. Java, PHP, you will be using with Selenium-RC for developing your test programs.
-Then simply save the test case using File=>Save.
+Select the language, e.g. Java, PHP, you will be using with Selenium-RC for developing your test programs.
+Then simply save the test case using File=>Export Test Case As.
 Your test case will be translated into a series of functions in the language you choose.
 Essentially, program code supporting your test is generated for you by Selenium-IDE.

 Also, note that if the generated code does not suit your needs, you can alter it by editing a configuration file which defines the generation process.
 Each supported language has configuration settings which are editable.
-This is under the Options=>Options=>Format tab.
+This is under the Options=>Options=>Formats tab.

 ..
 TODO: Add the steps here to change the format.